ArnoBen/datamining_itc/README.md

   -c COUNT, --count COUNT
-                        amount of pages to scrape (default: 3) -y YEAR, --year YEAR  year of album release to filter
+                        amount of pages to scrape (default: 3) -y YEAR, --year YEAR  year of album release to filter -o CORES, --cores CORES
+                        Amount of CPU cores to use for multiprocessed scraping
 ```

 This will scrape the albums pages in discogs starting from [this page](https://www.discogs.com/search/?limit=50&sort=have%2Cdesc&ev=em_rs&type=master&layout=sm)